Clan cleansing of the Rahanweyn

-The Ethnic Cleansing of the Rahanweyn refers to the mass violence, ethnic cleansing, starvation, and forced displacement that targeted the Rahanweyn clans during the early 1990s in the Somali Civil War.
+The Clan cleansing of the Rahanweyn was the mass violence, clan cleansing, starvation, and forced displacement that targeted the Rahanweyn clans during the early 1990s in the Somali Civil War.
 Rival militias, mainly the Somali National Front (SNF), led by General Mohamed Said Hersi Morgan, and the United Somali Congress (USC) under Mohamed Farrah Aidid, fought for control of southern Somalia’s fertile inter-riverine regions Bay, Bakool, Lower Shabelle, and parts of Gedo traditionally inhabited by the Rahanweyn (Digil and Mirifle subclans).
 The conflict caused the deaths of an estimated 200,000 to 500,000 Rahanweyn people, largely from starvation and violence.

 Background

 The Rahanweyn clans form a distinct Somali group with unique linguistic and cultural characteristics, primarily agro-pastoralists inhabiting southern Somalia’s fertile river valleys such as the Jubba river, and Shabelle river.

-Under Siad Barre’s authoritarian regime,(1969–1991), the Rahanweyn were politically marginalized and economically disadvantaged.
-Barre’s government favored the much larger Darood and Hawiye Somali clans, particularly in the military and government sectors.
+Under Siad Barre’s authoritarian regime, (1969–1991), the Rahanweyn were politically marginalized and economically disadvantaged.
+Barre’s government favored the much larger Darod and Hawiye Somali clans, particularly in the military and government sectors.

-Documents leaked in the late 1980s revealed plans by Barre and his son-in-law, General Mohamed Said Hersi Morgan, to displace and weaken the Rahanweyn and Isaaq clans to consolidate Darood control over fertile regions.
+Documents leaked in the late 1980s revealed plans by Barre and his son-in-law, General Mohamed Said Hersi Morgan, to displace and weaken the Rahanweyn and Isaaq clans to consolidate Darod control over fertile regions.

 Prelude

 The Somali Rebellion, which began in the late 1970s and intensified throughout the 1980s, was a nationwide armed resistance against the military regime of President Siad Barre.
 It was primarily led by clan based opposition groups such as the Somali National Movement (SNM) in the north, the United Somali Congress (USC) in the central regions, and the Somali Patriotic Movement (SPM) in the south.
 These groups were largely drawn from clans that felt politically and economically excluded by Barre's Marehan-dominated government.

 As the Barre regime began to lose control in the late 1980s, opposition militias started to expand into southern Somalia.
 The fertile inter-riverine regions of Bay, Bakool, and Lower Shabelle, home to the Rahanweyn clans became highly contested.
 These areas were viewed as valuable due to their agricultural productivity and strategic importance.
-Fighting between Darood and Hawiye militias increasingly took place on Rahanweyn land, turning their communities into battlegrounds.
+Fighting between Darod and Hawiye militias increasingly took place on Rahanweyn land, turning their communities into battlegrounds.

-Ethnic Cleansing
+Clan cleansing

 After Barre’s fall in 1991, Somalia fragmented into clan-based militias fighting for territorial control.
 The SNF and USC militias aggressively expanded into Rahanweyn lands, using violence, massacre, and intimidation to displace the indigenous population.